aldefouw/redcap_cypress/README.md

 ## Automated Testing

-If you'd like to escape the challenges inherent to manual testing, automated testing is your answer.
+If you'd like to escape the challenges inherent to manual testing, **automated testing is your answer**.

-In fact, each one of the challenges with manual testing is either alleviated or solved by automated testing.
+In fact, *each one of the challenges with manual testing is either alleviated or solved by automated testing*.

 ### Automated Testing Benefits
 1. **Time** - automated tests are much faster than manual testing because a computer is performing the task and not a human